zelechowskij/Collabera1/README.md

-# This is a task for Collabera recruitment
+# This is a first task for Collabera recruitment

 get_mac_addr.py is a script that takes MAC address as a positional argument, and returns a manufacturer name that is associated with that MAC address.